 The airliner was officially launched on December 5, 1960, following an order for 40 examples from both EA and UA.
 However, initial sales of the -100 series were slow.
 Boeing decided to develop a stretched variant, the -200.
 This first flew in July 1967, and EA introduced the type into service in 1968.
 Eastern would go on to operate 75 -100s and 99 -200s, flying both until the carrier’s demise in 1991.

 Dubbed the ‘Whisperjet’ in the EA fleet, its title was a far cry from the noise the aircraft made.
 Indeed the 727 was one of the noisiest commercial airliners in the world.
 Following the US Noise Pollution and Abatement Act of 1972, the aircraft was categorised as Stage 2.

-The Boeing 727 was not the only airliner EA would be the launch customer for.
+The Boeing 727 was not the only airliner for which EA would be the launch customer.
 The iconic carrier launched the Boeing 757, Douglas DC-8-30, Lockheed Electra, and L-1011 Tristar.